-• The food and care of pets which a priest keeps are the responsibility of the individual priest himself.
-The priest may be required to pay the Parish for the cost of damages done to the rectory by his pet.
+The food and care of pets which a priest keeps are the responsibility of the individual priest himself.
+NOTE: The priest will be required to pay the Parish for the cost of damages done to the rectory by his pet.